Bradshaw Field Training Area: History

 The training area is a former cattle station, Bradshaw Station, which was purchased by the Australian Government for military training in 1996.

-In October 1996 the Department of Defence proposed to establish the Bradshaw Field Training Area, which was to be used for army manoeuvres and field live firing exercises.
+In October 1996, the Department of Defence proposed to establish the Bradshaw Field Training Area, which was to be used for army manoeuvres and field live firing exercises.
 After NT Minister for Lands, Planning and Environment determined in November 1996 that an environmental impact statement and Environment Management Plan needed to be done for the proposal, an environmental impact assessment was carried out and the report published in July 1998.

 In April 2021, prime minister Scott Morrison visited Robertson Barracks, where he announced a spend of million to upgrade the Robertson Barracks Close Training Area, Kangaroo Flats Training Area, Mount Bundey Training Area and Bradshaw Field Training Area.
 This was part of a total of billion allocated for spending on defence installations in the Northern Territory.

+In 2024, the Bradshaw Field Training Area received the upgrades as part of the Northern Territory Training Areas and Ranges Project under the 2024 National Defence Strategy.
+Upgrades included a new medical facility, a training camp with a 250-person capacity, urban operations training facility, accommodation camps, and road infrastructure upgrades.
+Nackeroo Airfield received a pave runway and apron, and opened on 4 June, 2024, allowing it to accommodate aircraft such as the C-17A Globemaster III and Bell Boeing V-22 Osprey.

 Description and use

 The training area occupies approximately 870,000 ha, starting 500 m north of the settlement of Timber Creek.
 It is one of the largest live-fire training ranges in the world.

 The facility is heavily used by the Marine Rotational Force – Darwin, a marine air-ground task force of the United States Marine Corps.

-A large dirt airstrip capable of operating C-17 Globemaster transport aircraft was built by Australian Defence Force and United States Military engineers at BFTA in less than four weeks during Exercise Talisman Sabre in 2007.
+Nackeroo Airfield is also located within the training area.
+It is a large dirt airstrip capable of operating C-17 Globemaster transport aircraft, built by Australian Defence Force and United States Military engineers at BFTA in less than four weeks during Exercise Talisman Sabre in 2007.